What is the difference between PRK & LASIK?

 Schedule A Consultation

-At a time that’s convenient for you, an Inland eye doctor will meet with you to discuss the changes in your vision and help you understand available options.
-The consultation and diagnostic testing do not obligate you to any future service, they simply help us determine if you are a candidate for PRK.
-You will have an opportunity to schedule your procedure at this appointment.
+During the consultation, an Inland Eye Specialists doctor will meet with you to discuss the changes in your vision and help you understand your available options.
+The consultation and diagnostic testing do not obligate you to any future service; they simply help us determine whether you are a candidate for PRK.
+If you are, you will have an opportunity to schedule your procedure at this appointment.

-After being greeted by the staff, you are met by the doctor who will be performing your PRK procedure.
-After a final diagnostic exam, the lasers are set with your exact prescription.
+After being greeted by the staff, you will be introduced to the doctor who will perform your PRK procedure.
+After a final diagnostic exam, the lasers are set to your exact prescription.

 Travel Home For Recovery

-After surgery, you must have a friend or family member provide your transportation home.
-You will experience improved vision right away, but we recommend not reading, driving, or using a computer for the rest of the day.
+After surgery, a friend or family member needs to help you get home.
+Your vision will improve right away, but we recommend not reading, driving, or using a computer for the remainder of the day.

-It is important that you meet with your Inland eye doctor after your PRK procedure.
-We will confirm that your eyes are healthy and clear you for normal activity.
+It is important that you meet with your Inland Eye Specialists doctor after your PRK procedure, so we can confirm that your eyes are healthy and officially clear you for normal activity.